v4rakh/ts3web/README.md

 # README

-ts3web is a web interface for one TeamSpeak 3 Server.
-It's using serverquery to login.
+ts3web is a free and open-source web interface for TeamSpeak 3 instances.

-This web interface aims to be as simple as possible.
-The minimalistic approach is intentional.
+The minimalistic approach of this application is intentional.

-Feel free to submit pull requests if you like to help.
-More information are here: [https://hub.docker.com/r/varakh/ts3web](https://hub.docker.com/r/varakh/ts3web)
+* Docker images available on https://hub.docker.com/r/varakh/ts3web
+* Sources are hosted on https://git.myservermanager.com/alexander.schaeferdiek/ts3web

+## Limitations
-Features which are currently **not supported**:
+Features which are currently not supported:

+* upload files (only viewing and deleting)
 * modify permissions (only viewing)
-* modify files (only viewing)

-**ts3web** can be deployed in different ways.
-See below for more information.
-For each deployment type a running TeamSpeak 3 server is a prerequisite (except for the `docker-compose.yml` type which will start also the server if needed).
+## F.A.Q

+###### There are lots of TeamSpeak 3 web interfaces out.
+Why should I pick ts3web?
+Free, simple, stateless, easy to extend, standard bootstrap theme.

+###### I always get `TSException: Error: host isn't a ts3 instance!` when selecting a server.
+You probably got query banned from your server.
+You need to properly define your `whitelist.txt` file and include it in your TeamSpeak application.

 ## Configuration
 The main configuration file is the `env` file located in `config/`.
-There's an example file called `env.example` which you can copy to `config/env`.
+There's an example file called `env.example` which you **need* to copy to `config/env`.
 Defaults will assume you're running your TeamSpeak server on `localhost` with default port.
 Docker deployments can host bind this file into the container directly and just maintain the `env` file.

+## Deployment
+The application can be deployed in different ways.
+See below for more information.
+For each deployment type a running TeamSpeak 3 instance is a prerequisite (except for the `docker-compose.yml` type which will start also the server if needed).

+### Exposed volumes on docker images
+* Snapshots are saved in `/var/www/html/application/data/snapshots`.
+You should create a volume for this location if you're using docker as deployment type.
+* Logs are saved in `/var/www/html/application/log` for docker containers.
+You should create a volume for this location if you're using docker as deployment type.

+**Important**: Ensure that host binds have permissions set up properly.
+The user which is used in the docker container is `www-data` with id `82`.
+If, e.g. logs are host bound, then execute `chown -R 82:82 host/path/to/log`.
+The same holds true for snapshots.

-## Usage with docker-compose
+### Usage with docker-compose
 The recommended way is to use docker-compose.
 The `network_mode = "host"` is required in order to show correct IP addresses of connected users.